 Look around the IdP's interface for a link or button to download the IdP's metadata file.

-Send the SAML metadata file from Step 4 to us in your support ticket.
-We will configure your Console with the IdP metadata and confirm when SAML support is fully set up.
+Send the SAML metadata file from Step 3 to us in a support ticket at email@example.com and we will configure your Console with the IdP metadata and confirm when SAML support is fully set up.

 You'll know it's working when you see your Console Login page show a "Login with SSO" button:

 Click the button to initiate the SSO login.

 You'll also be able to login to your Console by clicking on your Canary Console's link or button the IdP's dashboard: